WagnerLab/psych-45/mia.md

 3. Do you think the effect would be larger or smaller if, instead of identifying the color that color words were printed in, you were identifying the font that different font names were printed in?
 What about numbers in different font sizes?
 Explain your thinking?
 4. Is there an example of the Stroop effect you’ve observed in the real world?

-> To receive credit, please complete the demo, then submit your response times to the Google Form (linked above), and your answers to these prompts on Canvas under the *“Assignments” tab > “MiA #2: Stroop” group > (‘Responses to Prompts’)* **by no later than 9:00 AM PDT on Wednesday (4/19).**
+> To receive credit, please complete the demo, then submit your response times to the Google Form (linked above), and your answers to these prompts on Canvas under the *“Assignments” tab (Click "Show By Type" at the top-right corner of the screen) > “MiA #2: Stroop” group > (‘Responses to Prompts’)* **by no later than 9:00 AM PDT on Wednesday (4/19).**

 #### View analyzed class data:
 <code>link to analyzed data will be here following the data submission due date</code>